 Schedule of events

-OTHER GX PROJECT WEBINARS
+GX PROJECT BOOT CAMPS

 GX Innovation Boot Camp

-This Innovation Boot Camp takes businesses through a short, structured programme to strengthen recovery and maximise the success of innovation development.
+After the success of our first innovation boot camp we are considering running another short, structured programme to strengthen recovery and maximise the success of innovation development.

 • A series of three two-hour online group sessions delivered in an online workshop style.

 • The focus is on helping participants to develop and execute their innovation opportunities.

 • Support between sessions provided by GX Project staff.